Spirituality

 And the list of specialists—and their respective remedies—goes on.

-When seeking healing, awakening, clarity, inspiration, or meaningful change of any kind, there is no single approach that serves everyone.
-That is why it can be so valuable to receive guidance from someone who has experience across a wide spectrum of methods—and who is not rigidly attached to any one of them.
+No single modality is right for everyone, and no single path guarantees healing, clarity, or transformation.
+This is why I believe it can be valuable to work with someone who has experience across a wide range of approaches—and who is not rigidly attached to any one system, practice, or belief.

-After many years of working with ayahuasca—across seasons of deep immersion and spacious integration—I no longer desire or require ingesting the medicine in order to access the guidance she brings.
-The same realms open, the same teachings arrive, and I feel her presence just as distinctly in the quiet moments of everyday life.
+After many years of working with ayahuasca—across seasons of deep immersion and spacious integration—I no longer feel the same desire to ingest the medicine in order to access the guidance it brings.
+The same teachings, insights, and clarity now emerge through ordinary life itself: through stillness, relationship, nature, creative work, and presence.

-I share this with humility, and with full awareness of my own humanity and imperfection: through years of disciplined relationship, it has become clear to me that the spirit of ayahuasca lives embodied within me—not as an identity, and not as a replacement for the medicine herself, but as a living transmission.
-I carry her energy in my body and in my work, so that, in my own small and human way, I may act as medicine in the world.
+I share this with humility, and with full awareness of my own humanity and imperfection: through years of disciplined relationship, it has become clear to me that the spirit of ayahuasca now lives deeply within me—not as an identity, and not as a replacement for the medicine herself, but as an enduring presence and teacher.
+In my own small and human way, I hope to carry forward some of what the medicine has revealed to me through the way I live, listen, and care for others.

 Painting by Pablo Amaringo